The Importance of Learning Languages

 Japanese is one of the most influential and useful languages in the Asia region.
 A student who has Japanese cultural and linguistic competence, as well as a general understanding of Asia, can be open to a wide variety of career choices, for example, in trade, tourism, banking, technology and education.

-- French is a beautiful language.
 The French language is charming and expressive.
 When students role-play in French at Loreto, they automatically start using facial expressions and gestures that are typical of French speakers.
-Students will learn songs, play games, purchase products in French and find out about the life in France from our French teachers.
+Students will learn songs, play games, purchase products in French and find out about life in France from our French teachers.
 In addition, the students written, reading and listening skills often improve through the activities of reflection on the French language.

-- A world language More than 200 million people speak French on five continents.
+More than 200 million people speak French on five continents.
 The Francophonie, the international organisation of French-speaking countries, comprises 68 states and governments.
 French is the second most widely learned foreign language after English, and the ninth most widely spoken language in the world.
-An ability to speak French and English is an advantage on the international job market.
+An ability to speak French and English is an advantage in the international job market.